forprojectonly/1015MiniProject-Team6_B134-/README.md

 # 1015MiniProject-Team6_B134

-Welcome to Youtube & Spotify repository
+Welcome to Team 6's repository!

 **About:**
-This mini project for SC1015(Introduction to Data Science and Artificial Intelligence) analyses the relationship between musical features and popularity of tracks on youtube and spotify.
+This mini project for SC1015(Introduction to Data Science and Artificial Intelligence) aims to analyse the relationship between audio features and popularity of tracks on youtube and spotify.

-For detailed walkthrough, please view the source code in order from:
+For a more detailed walkthrough, please view the source code in order from:

 1.Data Extraction
-2.Data cleaning
+2.Data Cleaning
 3.Data Visualization
-4.Linear regression
+4.Linear Regression
 5.Decision Tree
-6.Random forest
+6.Random Forest
-7.neural network regression
+7.Neural Network Regression

 **Contributors**